ondemos/libdemos/CODE_OF_CONDUCT.md

 If you believe someone is harassing you or has otherwise violated this Code of Conduct, please [contact us](#contact-info) to send us an abuse report.
 If this is the initial report of a problem, please include as much detail as possible.
 It is easiest for us to address issues when we have more context.

-If you are at an event organized by the deliberative.eu community, contact a _duty officer_ or event staff.
+If you are at an event organized by the ondemos.org community, contact a _duty officer_ or event staff.
 To learn more about our procedures handling incidents and reports at events, read the [procedures for in-person events](code-of-conduct-procedures-for-events.md)

 ## Copyright Violations

 We respect the intellectual property of others and ask that you do too.
-If you believe any content or other materials available through public deliberative.eu infrastructure violates a copyright held by you and you would like to submit a notice pursuant to the Digital Millennium Copyright Act or other similar international law, you can submit a notice to the [abuse team](#contact-info) for service.
+If you believe any content or other materials available through public ondemos.org infrastructure violates a copyright held by you and you would like to submit a notice pursuant to the Digital Millennium Copyright Act or other similar international law, you can submit a notice to the [abuse team](#contact-info) for service.